Delview Secondary School: Leadership

 In Grades 11 and 12, Delview students are able to join Leadership, an in-block course focused on contributing to the school and building leadership skills that are useful in everyday life.
-Currently run by Kent Laubman and Nadia Schalk, the Leadership program is active in helping new students coming to the school, running events to raise school spirit and have fun opportunities for Delview students to take part in, and arranging important events for Delview such as assemblies and fundraisers.

 Theatre Company (grades 9–12)

-Theatre Company consists of a collection of X-block courses where students get to learn about the world of theatre, currently led by Drama Teacher Mark Turpin.
+Theatre Company consists of a collection of X-block courses.
 There are 3 types of theatre courses offered at Delview as listed below: